HendrixLyu/frontend-assessment/readme.md

 Both exercises 1 and 2 made a responsive layout and set breakpoints.
 Exercise 1 is limited by the size of the image, so the best experience is >992px (for desktop) and < 768px (for mobile).

 Exercise 2 only sets a breakpoint at 768px.
-I'm rewriting Exercise 2 in React, and I'll push it later (15 Jul).
+I‘ll rewrite Exercise 2 in React, and I'll push it later (15 Jul).

 The current version is already working.